gear-foundation/vara-wiki/docs/examples/Gaming/Battleship/zk-battleship.md

 #### Verification Process

-The verification process is central to the smart contract's function.
-When a player submits a move or sets up their ships, the contract checks the provided proof against the public inputs using the stored verification keys.
-If the proof is valid, the contract acknowledges the action as legitimate; otherwise, it rejects the action.
+The verification process is central to the program's function.
+When a player submits a move or sets up their ships, the program checks the provided proof against the public inputs using the stored verification keys.
+If the proof is valid, the program acknowledges the action as legitimate; otherwise, it rejects the action.

 :::note
 This process allows the game to maintain fairness and privacy, ensuring that players cannot cheat by altering ship placements or falsifying shot outcomes.
 :::

-### Use of BLS12-381 in the Smart Contract
+### Use of BLS12-381 in the Program

-The smart contract leverages the BLS12-381 elliptic curve for verifying zero-knowledge proofs, which is a computationally intensive process.
+The program leverages the BLS12-381 elliptic curve for verifying zero-knowledge proofs, which is a computationally intensive process.
 BLS cryptography is known for its ability to efficiently handle signature aggregation and verification at scale using Elliptic Curve cryptography.

-In the context of this contract, performing BLS computations directly on-chain would significantly increase gas costs and processing time, potentially requiring over 30 blocks on the Vara network to complete.
-To address this, the contract utilizes the [BLS12-381 Built-in Actor](docs/build/builtinactors/bia-bls.md), a specialized module integrated into the Vara runtime.
+In the context of this program, performing BLS computations directly on-chain would significantly increase gas costs and processing time, potentially requiring over 30 blocks on the Vara network to complete.
+To address this, the program utilizes the [BLS12-381 Built-in Actor](docs/build/builtinactors/bia-bls.md), a specialized module integrated into the Vara runtime.

-This module allows the contract to offload BLS cryptographic operations to be executed in native mode off-chain by the validators.
-By sending a message with the necessary arguments to the BLS12-381 actor's address, the contract ensures that these intensive computations are processed efficiently and within the single block time of the Vara network (which is 3 seconds).
-Once the computation is complete, the result is returned to the contract, minimizing on-chain resource usage and reducing gas costs.
+This module allows the program to offload BLS cryptographic operations to be executed in native mode off-chain by the validators.
+By sending a message with the necessary arguments to the BLS12-381 actor's address, the program ensures that these intensive computations are processed efficiently and within the single block time of the Vara network (which is 3 seconds).
+Once the computation is complete, the result is returned to the program, minimizing on-chain resource usage and reducing gas costs.

 #### Code Explanation